Thinking of bidding for a foreign tender? There are great opportunities out there, but you need to manage your risk.

 - Bidding in non-English speaking countries can require that contract and project documentation is provided in a foreign language.
 Even if an English translation is included, qualify that the English version of the contract and any project reports will prevail over the foreign translation.
 This protects you when you are using translators who are not key project team members.

-- Some countries have withholding tax and other sales tax requirements to take into account.
+- Some countries have withholding tax and other sales tax requirements.
 This may obligate your customer to withhold a percentage of your project fee for tax purposes.
 So you need to ensure that this is taken into account in setting your rates and invoicing.
-Tax advisory firms such as EY, Deloitte and PwC publicise applicable global tax rates, or consult international tax expertise.
+Tax advisory firms such as Ernst & Young, Deloitte and PricewaterhouseCoopers publicise applicable global tax rates, or consult international tax expertise.

-- Not only do visas for your staff need to be considered, but there can also be significant rules in some countries regarding ‘residency’.
+- Not only may your staff require visas, but there can also be significant rules in some countries regarding residency.
 This governs how many days your company can consecutively conduct business and still be considered a non-resident for tax purposes.
 Make sure you engage tax experts to assist you.

 - Consider currency movements when setting your pricing.
 Especially for long-term contracts, currency values can drastically impact on your margin if they swing the wrong way.
 One strategy is to tie your pricing to the exchange rate on a given date, allowing for rate adjustment if the exchange rates change with more or less than, for example, 5%.
 Your bank may also offer advice on hedging currency risks.